The 25 Most Influential Sneakers of All Time

 Chunky shoes are back in right now, but they didn’t just appear out of thin air.
 Way back in 2001, Osiris revolutionized the entire skate sneaker industry with the D3.

-Dave Mayhew’s signature sneaker was the fattest, most tech-packed skate shoe ever — and everyone had to have ’em.
+Dave Mayhew’s signature sneaker was the fattest, most tech-packed skate shoe ever and everyone had to have ’em — even if they broke your ankles.

-Still, to this day, they provide inspiration to sneakers, most notably, ASAP Rocky’s collaboration with Under Armour, which is practically a straight rip off of these.
+Still, to this day, they inspire sneakers, most notably, ASAP Rocky’s collaboration with Under Armour, which is practically a straight rip off of these.

 23. Air Jordan 4